Accessibility Tools

 Benefits can be long-lasting and include but are not limited to the following:

-• Fast acting, as medicines or fluids are delivered directly into your bloodstream
+• Fast acting, as medicines are delivered directly into your bloodstream

 • Ensures 100% bioavailability of medications by bypassing the digestive system